High potential and gifted education

 * An Expression of Interest for Placement in Year 7 is completed online by parents/carers and reviewed by the Glenwood High School Enrolment Panel.

-* By the end of May, successful and unsuccessful applicants are notified, and ONLY successful applicants are provided with an application to sit an entrance examination for placement in the Year 7 HPGE class.
+* During May, successful and unsuccessful applicants are notified, and ONLY successful applicants are provided with an application to sit an entrance examination for placement in the Year 7 HPGE class.

 * Multiple criteria are used to determine the class and to ensure the selection process is fair and reliable.